 The cabin configuration in Business Class is herringbone 1–2–1 configuration (similar to American Airlines or Cathay Pacific), each passenger is assured of direct aisle access and a significant amount of privacy.
 The Business Class seats on the sides are angled toward the large windows, while the seats in the middle are angled towards each other.

 Business Class seats on Qatar Airways’ Dreamliner

 The Business Class seat offers loads of space.
 You can sit back and relax in a 22-inch wide armchair.
 Armrests can be fully adjusted to different heights depending on your activities.
-There is a huge shelf besides the seat for magazines and the menu and you can wat and work comfortably at the same time with the wood trimmed large sliding table.
-There is also a drawer and side compartment for personal belongings under the foot rest and on both sides of the seats (where you also find a bottle of water and a set of noise cancelling headphones).
-The seats also features a generous 17-inch personal touch screen Android TV which enables you to navigate through a truly interactive system, offering more than 1,000 movie, TV programs, music and gaming entertainment options.
+There is a huge shelf beside the seat for magazines and the menu and you can eat and work comfortably at the same time with the wood trimmed large sliding table.
+There is also a drawer and side compartment for personal belongings under the foot rest and on both sides of the seats (where you also find a bottle of water and a set of noise-cancelling headphones).
+The seats also feature a generous 17-inch personal touch screen Android TV which enables you to navigate through a truly interactive system, offering more than 1,000 movie, TV programs, music and gaming entertainment options.

 The seat converts at a touch of a button into different cradle positions before reaching a generous 80-inch (203 cm) long, 30-inch (76 cm) wide flat-bed.
 The crew will provide a duvet during night flights only.